krxclient/krx-docs/faq.md

 2.  **Check Map Compatibility:** Maps with server-side randomization (like multiple teleporter exits with the same ID or complex stoppers) can break TAS prediction and may be inherently unreliable for TAS playback.
 3.  **Enable Teleport Prediction:** If the map uses teleporters, go to the KRX TAS settings menu and ensure 'Teleport Prediction' is enabled.
 4.  **Ensure Stable Ping:** TAS works best with low, stable ping.
 High or fluctuating ping is a common cause of failure.
+5.  **Note on Server Checks:** Be aware that some specific game servers might implement their own anti-TAS mechanisms that could cause playback failures, even with correct client settings.

 ### **Why does Legit Avoid Freeze cause FPS drops/lag?**
 Legit Avoid performs complex calculations, which can impact performance on some systems, especially with many players nearby.
 To improve performance: